 The Average Cost Per Click on AdWords Revealed Conversion Opportunities

 In our analysis we found a lot of industry verticals where Google's Display Network had lower average cost per click and higher average conversion rates than Google Search ads.
 Yes, you heard that right.
-There's still cheaper ads opportunities on Google that on average convert better than .
+There are industries where Google Display Ads are being undervalued because they are cheaper and convert better than your bread and butter search ads.

 So How Do You Know What is a Good Conversion Rate?